relector-tuxnix/meg4/docs/floppy.md

 |      1 |     3 | at least 5                                             |
 |      4 |     x | bytes copied to free RAM on load (initialized data)    |

-Only MEG-4 PRO version saves this chunk.
+Only MEG-4 PRO version saves this chunk, and only needed with bytecode code block (see below).
+Normally code is stored as plain text source code which is compiled upon load, so there's no need to store the initialized data redundantly.

 Code
 ----